wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-odometry.rst

 Updating the robot pose
 -----------------------
 The ``update`` method of the odometry class updates the robot position on the field.
-The update method takes in the gyro angle of the robot, along with a series of module positions (distances and angles) in the form of a ``SwerveModulePosition`` each.
+The update method takes in the gyro angle of the robot, along with an array of ``SwerveModulePosition`` objects.
 It is important that the order in which you pass the ``SwerveModulePosition`` objects is the same as the order in which you created the kinematics object.

 This ``update`` method must be called periodically, preferably in the ``periodic()`` method of a :ref:`Subsystem <docs/software/commandbased/subsystems:Subsystems>`.
 The ``update`` method returns the new updated pose of the robot.